Organizational Sustainability Work

 The organization’s sustainability policy provided guidance and direction to staff, and a definition: “Sustainability means using natural, financial and human resources in a responsible manner that meets existing needs without compromising the ability of future generations to meet their own needs.”

 Since implementation of the policy, the organization’s sustainability efforts have matured considerably.
-The image below describes the evolution of the City’s framework for sustainability since originally developing goals and metrics for tracking.
+The image on the left describes the evolution of the City’s framework for sustainability since originally developing goals and metrics for tracking.
+The image on the right links you to the most recent Sustainability Report.

 Visit the History of the Organization’s Sustainability Efforts to learn more about our progress over time.
 Other tabs will take you to our annual Sustainability Reports, organizational and community greenhouse gas inventories, the Corvallis Climate Action Plan, and other endeavors.